tb3088/shell-environment/README.md

 [boot]
 command=chmod a+w,o+t /run;/etc/rc.local;/etc/init.d/<service>; ...
 ```
-may need `wsl --shutdown` to activate changes
+It takes >8 seconds after exiting all WSL instances for the daemon to reload.
+Use `wsl --shutdown` to force the issue.